Dayton Malleable Iron Co. Patented Smelting Ladle

 Sources & Further Reading

 ArchiveGrid — Dayton Malleable Iron Company Records, 1869–1969.
-MS-148, Wright State University Special Collections and Archives, Dayton, Ohio.
-Primary source for company founding (1866 by Newbold and Loeb), incorporation (1869), original East Third Street location, 1872 move to West Third Street (Miami City), 1909 employment of 1,500 workers, and ranking as second oldest malleable iron foundry west of the Allegheny Mountains per the 1889 History of Dayton.
+MS-148, Wright State University Special Collections and Archives.
+Company founding 1866; incorporation 1869; East Third Street original location; 1872 West Third Street expansion; 1,500 workers by 1909; second oldest malleable iron foundry west of the Allegheny Mountains per 1889 History of Dayton.

 eBay acquisition record — Order No. 25-14478-05582, seller: jeffcollectiques, April 13, 2026.
 Item: Vintage Cast Iron Dayton Malleable Iron Co Smelting Ladle patented in 1871 (item no. 326511577701).